apache/datasketches-website/docs/AccuracyPlots.md

 The specifics of the above pitchfork graph:

-* The sketch type is the Heap QuickSelect Sketch, which is the default sketch.
+* The sketch type is the Heap QuickSelect Sketch, which is the default theta UpdateSketch.
-* The sketch was configured with <i>k = 1024</i>.
+* The sketch was configured with <i>k = 4096</i>.
 * The x-axis varies from 1024 (2^10) uniques per sketch to 1,048,576 (2^20) uniques per sketch.
 * PPO = 16.
 * T = 1000.